ddttom/doc2web/docs/prd.md

 - Process documents with mixed language content
 - Support right-to-left text and international characters
 - Automatically detect and properly decorate table of contents and index elements
+- Maintain hierarchical list structures with proper nesting and numbering

 #### 3.1.2 Style Preservation